Oatrick/HederaXecuter/README.md

 On receipt of the signed transaction object from the [Hedera Browser Extension](https://github.com/hashgraph/hedera-browser-extension), this payment server will then proxy the transaction object to a node in Hedera Network, via a gRPC network call.

-The [gRPC](https://www.grpc.io/faq/) response from Hedera Network will then be handled and _pushed back_ to listening socketio clients via the `CRYPTOTRANSFER_RESPONSE` event.
+The [gRPC](https://www.grpc.io/faq/) response from Hedera Network will then be handled and _pushed back_ to listening socketio clients via the `CRYPTOTRANSFER_RESPONSE` event, in our example's case, a WordPress website and plugin.

 ## Technology Stack